Chapter 1: Purpose, Scope and Responsibilities

 - Ensure that personal protective equipment and any project-specific safety equipment are available, in proper working order, and appropriate for the laboratory and the work being conducted.

 - Implement and enforce preventative measures to control hazards and minimize risks to personnel.
 This includes complying with regulations, University and Departmental laboratory safety policies, and prudent laboratory safety practices.

 - Promote environmental health by maintaining compliance with environmental regulations, including minimization and proper management of hazardous wastes, reduction of laboratory water and air effluent, and prudent management of hazardous materials inventories.

 - Take active steps to identify laboratory safety deficiencies and ensure remediation.
-Such deficiencies include those identified during laboratory safety inspections, as described in the UNR Laboratory Safety Assessment Program Policy.
+Such deficiencies include those identified during laboratory safety inspections, as described in the University Laboratory Safety Assessment Program Policy.
 This policy also requires that Laboratory Supervisors organize and conduct internal, documented, self-inspections at least annually each year.
 A sample checklist for laboratory inspections is included in the Appendices.
 It is recommended that laboratory supervisors tailor checklists for specific activities and hazards.

 - Ensure that any deficiencies in facility-associated safety equipment, including laboratory fume hoods, safety showers/eyewashes, fire extinguishers, and emergency egress lighting are reported to the Facilities Services Department for remediation.

 - Ensure that laboratory-related injuries and illnesses are reported to the Worker’s Compensation Office, EH&S, and the responsible Department Chair, and necessary forms are filed according to current policy.
 Similarly, incidents such as fires, explosions, and release of chemicals to the environment are to be reported to EH&S and the responsible Department Chair.